Meiringen Air Base: Today

 The airfield of Meiringen is still important for the Swiss Air Force.
 With the closure of Sion Air Base in 2016, it will be one of only three fighter bases, along with Payerne Air Base and Emmen Air Base.
-It is the home base to two fighter squadrons, militia Squadron 8 "Destructors", equipped with the Northrop F-5E Tiger, and Berufsfliegerkorps (professional) Fliegerstaffel 11, equipped with the F/A-18 Hornet.
+It is the home base of two fighter squadrons, militia Squadron 8 "Destructors", equipped with the Northrop F-5E Tiger, and Berufsfliegerkorps (professional) Fliegerstaffel 11, equipped with the F/A-18 Hornet.

 Meiringen is the only Swiss airbase that uses an aircraft cavern in daily operations.
 The runway is equipped with retractable arresting gear devices (used by the F/A-18 and in emergencies by the F-5) at both ends.

-The operation of the aerodrome has for the region and the town of Meiringen, both positive and negative effects: noise emissions by the military jets is for the affected population as well as for tourism businesses.
-The airfield is, however, with some 190 labor and 25 training places an important economic factor for the region.
+For the region and the town of Meiringen, the operation of the aerodrome has both positive and negative effects; noise emissions by the military jets are a point of concern for the affected population, as well as for tourism businesses.
+The airfield is, however, with some 190 labor and 25 training places, an important economic factor for the region.
 The airfield has a small museum that is open on Wednesday afternoons from May to October; different pieces of equipment are exhibited as well as an Aérospatiale Alouette III and an F-5 Tiger.

+In 2023, a private inn overlooking the air base was raided by the authorities on suspicions of harboring a Chinese intelligence operation.